- 361,805 sq. ft. office building in Portland, OR

 Verdigris AI energy meters were installed at the Block 300 building to collect data that could be used to improve the efficiency and reliability of electrically-operated equipment in the building.

 In particular, the Verdigris data and analytics would provide insights in four key areas: operational transparency, operational cost savings, preventative maintenance, and measurement and verification of energy efficient upgrades.

 Prior to installing Verdigris, the Block 300 team would set controls within the BAS, but not really know how the building was reacting until there was an equipment issue or breakdown.
 Now with Verdigris, they could proactively see which equipment was consuming the most energy, and resolve potential issues before complaints from tenants.
 In one appreciated example, the Block 300 team was able to compare the two supply fans for the north and south sides of the building to detect anomalies that could impact tenant comfort.

 Verdigris also uncovered several areas for operational cost savings.
 Chillers were observed running in the early morning and at night, presenting an opportunity to optimize their operating hours to avoid peak demand charges.
 The data also showed chiller energy usage climbing steadily, then coming to a sudden stop each day.
 Finding the optimum stop time for the chillers will help prevent overcooling of the building and save a significant amount of energy and money.

-When JLL upgraded the garage exhaust fan to one with a variable frequency drive (VFD), after data showed the fan running constantly, Verdigris was able to measure and verify the impact, showing a 50% reduction in demand.
+In addition, after Verdigris data revealed a garage exhaust fan running constantly, JLL upgraded the fan to one with a variable frequency drive (VFD), and Verdigris was able to measure and verify the impact: a 50% reduction in demand.